Introduction

 problem (parallel operation).
 Parallel operation is an essential reason for the very

-high computing speeds possible with d-c analog computers” (Huskey and Korn 1962, 1-4),
+high computing speeds possible with d-c analog computers” ([

-(emphasis in original).
-Put simply, analog computers could perform, at very low levels
+Huskey and Korn 1962, 1–4]), (emphasis in original).
+Put simply, analog computers could perform, at very

-and subtraction (Brown and Vranesic 2009, 249-295).
-Thus, in digital computers, hgher
+Brown and Vranesic 2009, 249–295].
+Thus, in digital computers, hgher order operations had to be built up

-order operations had to be built up from these lower level ones, necessitating higher
+from these lower level ones, necessitating higher levels of software abstraction.

-levels of software abstraction.
-In contrast,analog computers could perform calculus
+In contrast,analog computers could perform calculus directly at the hardware level

-A complete mathematical formulation of Volleyball would serve as a legitimate low
+A complete mathematical formulation of Volleyball would serve as a legitimate low level expression of its code, but it would require

-we will only undertake a complete description of the code at a higher level (Level
+many pages of this journal.
+Thus we will only undertake a complete description of

-3).
-In this section, we will examine the relationship between hardware and logic
+the code at a higher level (Level 3).
+In this section, we will examine the relationship

-to demonstrate, for two of Volleyball’s functions, how code can be expressed as mathematics
+between hardware and logic to demonstrate, for two of Volleyball’s functions, how code can be expressed as mathematics that blend continuous time,

-that blend continuous time, continuous values, and discrete meaning.
+continuous values, and discrete meaning.

 The first example we consider is the regulation of the ball’s horizontal position

-by an “integration” circuit in Volleyball (Figure 6).
-On the left are two transistors
+by an “integration” circuit in Volleyball (Figure 5).
+On the left are two transistors that are part of the flip-flop that tracks

-is the “direction” that charges or discharges the horizontal position capacitor.
+the direction of the ball.
+Their output is the “direction” that charges or discharges

-In Figure 6, the voltage between node Ball_Generator_Horizontal (abbreviated Vb) and
+In Figure 5, the voltage between node Ball_Generator_Horizontal (abbreviated Vb) and

 ground defines the horizontal position of the ball.
 Lower voltage means the ball is